-This short tour, a precursor to our Amazing Amurs tour, visits one of the most beautiful parks in India’s Northeast, followed by the best-known.
+This short tour visits one of the most beautiful parks in India’s Northeast, followed by the best-known.
 Manas National Park, named after the Manas River, is a tiger reserve on the Bhutan border, and part of an important elephant corridor.
 It has a fantastic selection of mammals including the gorgeous Golden Langur.
 For birds it is a prime site for the critically endangered Bengal Florican, and we will also look for Swamp Francolin, Wreathed Hornbill, Red-headed Trogon, Silver-breasted Broadbill, Slender-billed Babbler, Sultan Tit and Black-breasted Parrotbill.

 Kaziranga National Park is world-famous, in particular as the number one site for the endangered Indian One-horned Rhinoceros.
 This is also one of the best places to see wild Water Buffalo and Asian Elephants, and there is a chance of seeing a Tiger, as well as several localised and endangered birds such as Swamp Francolin, Greater Adjutant, Pallas’s Fishing Eagle, Great Hornbill, Indian Grassbird and Finn’s Weaver.

-Day 1: Arrive Delhi or Kolkata and on to Guwahati
+Day 1: Arrive Delhi and on to Guwahati

-Depending on flight arrival time, today will either include a flight on to Guwahati or a stay overnight, with a late morning flight the following day.
+Depending on flight arrival time in Delhi, today will either include a flight on to Guwahati and overnight there, or a stay overnight in Delhi, with a late morning flight the following day.

 Day 2: Guwahati to Manas National Park

-We will drive to Manas National Park and check in to our lodge in time for an afternoon jeep safari.
+For those of us who spent the night in Guwahati rather than Delhi, we will start the day with birding in the Guwahati area, e.g. at Deepor Beel or Garbhanga Reserve Forest, and the delightful Guwahati Garbage Dump: the best site in the world for the endangered Greater Adjutant!
+We then all drive to Manas National Park and check in to our lodge in time for an afternoon jeep safari.
 The Manas River, a tributary of the Brahmaputra, passes through the middle of the Park and gives it its name.
 In the foothills of the Himalaya, its varied landscape of grassland and forest is one of the most pristine and stunning in India.
 The National Park extends into Bhutan as the Royal Manas National Park, and is a sanctuary for various endangered species, including Golden Langur, Hispid Hare, Pygmy Hog and Clouded Leopard.
 Other mammals here include Indian Elephant, Indian Rhinoceros, some of the few remaining wild Asian Water Buffaloes, Asian Golden Cat, Capped Langur and Hoolock Gibbon.

 Day 3: Manas National Park